 Time and money indeed are important, but not as important as your health.
 And some of the things are putting the people who do them at risk.
+There is a nip and tuck here, augmentation there, reduction “up front,” and enhancement where they think enhancements are needed.
 It is no wonder when you look at how some are criticized and joked about for this one physical feature that is looked upon as a flaw and not the will of nature and how you were born to be.
-All the while, they are using this ridicule as a defense mechanism to fight off their own insecurities.
+Yet, all the while, they are using this ridicule as a defense mechanism to fight off their insecurities.

 You cannot hide, for long, what is inside about how you think about your outside.
 So, you think you are different, that no one has your perceived shortcoming, your “defect.”
-In reality, there is no one who doesn’t have a defect of birth of some type, some cover it up, and others have procedures to change what many times are just typical abnormalities.
-Nothing that millions of others all over the world don’t have as well.
+In reality, there is no one who doesn’t have at least one thing, from birth, that they rather not have, some cover it up, and others have procedures to change what many times are just typical abnormalities.
+Nothing that millions of others all over the world have as well.
 Try telling that to yourself.
-For if you see you when you listen to these words, it is time to learn from them.
+If you see you when you listen to these words, it is time to learn from them.
 It is not easy, at first, to accept that which you have lived with as you would an unwelcome guest, but this you can and must do.
 There are some things you cannot change; you have to change how you think about them.

 If all of the people of the world were in one place, you would see much, and much of what you see would be no different than what you have seen, just “everyday people.”
-Everyone is beautiful at someplace to someone whereas using the so-called standard of beauty, very few would be.
+Everyone is beautiful at some place to someone, whereas very few would be using the so-called standard of beauty.
 Let me put it this way: There is no perfect person, physically, mentally, or otherwise, and few who meet the marketing criteria for beauty.
 On one of your typical days out and about, how many “beautiful” people do you see, few if any who have the looks of the gorgeous magazine models and the assortment of celebrities.
 It is all a make-believe world full of illusion, makeup trickery, and manipulation.
 It is not reality; it is not what you think you see.

 First thing in the morning, before your feet even touch the floor, you are thinking about one thing that is never far from your mind.
 You have tried not to think about it, and that is why you do.
 If you cannot change it, you have to change how you think about it.
-You wish to hide it from the mirror, but what’s the use, it will still be there when you look.
-You do not have to be perfect, to be perfect in the things that you do.
+You wish to hide it from the mirror, but what’s the use.
+It will still be there when you look again.
+You do not have to be perfect to be perfect in the things that you do.